Orange-OpenSource/conllueditor/README.md

 **legacy, will be redrawn in a future version**
 This mode allows you to input a tree (using `_` as wildcards and regular expressions).
 Clicking the loop symbol searches for a sentence which match the subtree.
-The subtree must be a valid Conllu(plus) sentence with a single root.
+The subtree must be a valid CoNLL-U(plus) sentence with a single root.
 The `_` character matches any value in the sentence.
 Columns are interpreted as regular expressions (N.B. in this mode the `?`-key is no longer a hot-key to display shortcuts).
 E.g.

 ```